-2. The Energy Bureau ordered LUMA, Genera and PREPA to develop an "aggressive preliminary plan of improvements to the electric system" ("Preliminary Plan"), requiring that the Preliminary Plan include "a comprehensive analysis of the electric system 'as is' (as it is currently)"; that it "detail factors such as the need to upgrade protection schemes, the need for redundant lines and/or equipment, vegetation management, lack of reliable generation, the need for frequency and inertia control and persistent load shedding"; that it "include an estimate detailing the costs necessary to repair and conduct such upgrades to the electric system and identify whether they are to be covered by federal, state or budget funds and/or the rate itself"; that it "include a detailed timeline with specific and measurable goals (expectation of reduction in the frequency and duration of interruptions, availability of reliable generation and reduction of forced outages of generation unites) for the execution of the necessary repairs and implementations"; and that it contemplate the Genera battery project approved in Case No. NEPR-MI-2021-0002, In Re: Review of the Puerto Rico Electric Power Authority's 10-Year Infrastructure Plan- December 2020, and LUMA's proposed batteries concept approved in Case No. NEPR-MI-2024-0002, In Re: LUMA's Accelerated Storage Addition Program.
-See June 13th Order on pages 1-2 (translation ours).
-The Energy Bureau also required that the Preliminary Plan have an implementation period of a maximum of two (2) years and that it prioritizes the interventions in the most critical points of the electric system and include contingency and protection measures, in accordance with the reliability standards of the industry, to minimize interruptions during the implementation of the plan.
+&lt;sup>1 The Energy Bureau required that this plan include "a comprehensive analysis of the electric system 'as is' (as it is currently)"; that it "detail factors such as the need to upgrade protection schemes, the need for redundant lines and/or equipment, vegetation management, lack of reliable generation, the need for frequency and inertia control and persistent load shedding"; that it "include an estimate detailing the costs necessary to repair and conduct such upgrades to the electric system and identify whether they are to be covered by federal, state or budget funds and/or the rate itself"; that it "include a detailed timeline with specific and measurable goals (expectation of reduction in the frequency and duration of interruptions, availability of reliable generation and reduction of forced outages of generation unites) for the execution of the necessary repairs and implementations"; and that it contemplate the Genera battery project approved in Case No. NEPR-MI-2021-0002, In Re: Review of the Puerto Rico Electric Power Authority's 10-Year Infrastructure Plan- December 2020, and LUMA's proposed batteries concept approved in Case No. NEPR-MI-2024-

+1-2.
+The Energy Bureau also indicated that, once submitted, and after the required evaluation, the Energy Bureau would schedule a public hearing for public expression on the plans.
 See id. at page 2.